 Previous WAL-TV shows can be viewed on iTunes U.

 The Lobbyist is a completely online student-run newspaper.
 Students interested in joining the Lobbyist have the opportunity to write, report, take photographs, edit, investigate, and design the layout of the publication.
 Each group is led by a student editor with Professor David Damm serving as advisor.

-The Torch is Waldorf College's quarterly magazine.
+The Torch is Waldorf University's quarterly magazine.
 The Torch is student produced under the supervision of Professor Tiffany Olson.
 The process of creating The Torch takes the entire academic year.
 Students on The Torch staff are responsible for the publications-layouts, articles, photographs and graphic designs.

 Previous editions of The Torch can be downloaded from iTunes U.

 Waldorf's digital arts lab holds 14 Macintosh computers loaded with the newest design, video, and animation software.
 All computers in the Communications Department are connected to a central server located in the lab which allows the student to easily access and transfer their work to any point in the department.
 The computers in the multimedia lab are also connected to allow the video and audio on any particular computer to be posted on a large plasma display and central audio system for presentations.

 Copyright © 2016 Waldorf University | Forest City, Iowa 50436 800.292.1903 (Residential Programs) | 877.267.2157 (Online Programs)